 BAR HARBOR — If there’s one thing that’s been missing on the Hancock County sports scene in recent winters, it’s been a boys’ basketball thriller between the county’s two largest high schools.

-Recent contests between Ellsworth and Mount Desert Island have been rather lopsided.
+Recent contests between Ellsworth and Mount Desert Island, though always appointment viewing for fans, have been rather lopsided.
 In the 2016-17, 2017-18 and 2018-19 regular seasons, the Trojans won all six games between the two by at least 12 points; since then, the Eagles had rolled off three consecutive easy victories over MDI entering the 2021 campaign.

 With only media members and school faculty in attendance for the latest Ellsworth-MDI showdown, Bunny Parady Gymnasium had none of the clashing school colors, energizing bands and boisterous fans and cheerleaders that have long characterized the matchup.
 On the court, though, the two teams put on a show that kept the few on hand and the hundreds watching at home on the edges of their seats.